 Older babies simply have different nutritional needs than younger babies.
-From the time of baby starts solids, to the time they get really good at eating solids, they will be needing different foods to both fill them up and nourish them.
+From the time that baby is ready to start solids, to the time they get really good at eating solids, they will be needing different foods to both fill them up and nourish them.
 Older babies depend more on food than milk for their nutrient intake.
-When single grain cereal becomes bland, and baby’s food repertoire becomes larger, this quinoa based-baby cereal is fantastic.
+When single grain cereal becomes bland, and baby’s food repertoire becomes larger, this quinoa-based baby cereal is fantastic.

 Super Grain for Super Growth

 Quinoa has been known as a superfood for centuries.
 It’s always been known to be nutritionally dense.
 Babies, in particular, can benefit from this grain, as it is a complete protein on its own.
 It has all the essential and nonessential amino acids that are the important building blocks for our bodies, and especially our muscles and brain.

 It actually has a nutritional profile that’s similar to breast milk, so it gives your baby exactly what they need as they get older.
 That makes it a really great food during weaning.
 You’ll know that your baby is getting similar nutrition without having to continue nursing or bottle feeding.